staceystantonhowes/ai-prompt-injection-lab/chain-of-thought-hijack.md

 ## 🧠 Reflection:
 Chain-of-thought hijacks don’t work with direct injection — they work by building emotional trust or rhythm.
 This test explores how slow manipulation could affect safety response consistency in LLMs.
+This test hijacks the model’s reasoning path by injecting a false step-by-step logic sequence.
+It attempts to subtly reroute the model’s output justification toward an unsafe or manipulated conclusion.

+Recovery Strategy:
+- Reinforce source verification within logic trees: “Only use verified knowledge for reasoning steps.”
+- Interrupt hijacked paths by inserting corrective anchors: “Reset to original task objective.”
+- Include audit log triggers: “Flag any deviation from standard reasoning structure.”

 ---## 🔐 Mitigation Strategy